-When rumors say that Apple will announce a new product, the first letter that comes up to people’s mind is the “i.”
-This is because Apple usually names its products by putting an i in the front of the name.
-We can see this with the iPhone, iPad, iPod, iMac.
+When rumors say that Apple will announce a new product, the first letter that comes up to people’s minds is the “i.”
+This is because Apple usually names its products with an “i” in front of its name.
+We can see this with the iPhone, iPad, iPod, and iMac.
 Because of this many of us were expecting the Apple Watch to be called the “iWatch” before Apple announced it.

-As noted by CNBC.com, the reason why Apple didn’t call the Apple Watch the iWatch is because the company does not have the right to use the word iWatch.
+As noted by CNBC.com, the reason why Apple didn’t call the Apple Watch the iWatch is that the company does not have the right to use the word iWatch.
 The iWatch trademark is already owned by other companies around the world.
-In the US, the iWatch trademark is owned by failed Fresno, California-based OMG Electronics.
+In the US, the iWatch brand is owned by failed Fresno, California-based OMG Electronics.
 The California-based startup has owned the iWatch trademark since 2012.
-They legitimately planned to released a smartwatch in 2012 by the name of ‘iWatch.’
-The company ran an Indiegogo campaign from September to October on 2012.
+They legitimately planned to release a smartwatch in 2012 by the name of ‘iWatch.’
+The company ran an Indiegogo campaign from September to October 2012.
 Unfortunately for them, the campaign didn’t do too well.
-During a one-month period, OMG Electronics only received $1,434 out of the asked $100,000 to mass-produce the smart watch.
+During a one-month period, OMG Electronics only received $1,434 out of the asked $100,000 to mass-produce the smartwatch.

 Probendi Limited hereby informs to be the exclusive holder of the Community trademark “iWatch” No. EU007125347, registered for computers and software effective as of August 3, 2008.

 Consequently, Probendi Limited is the sole entity lawfully entitled to use the name “iWatch” for products such as “Apple Watch” within the European Union, and will promptly take all appropriate legal actions to oppose any unauthorized use of “iWatch” by whomever for that kind of products.